FDRE Ministry of Agriculture

 Taking place alongside World Bee Day 2025 the Forum serves as an opportunity to exchange experiences, showcase innovative beekeeping initiativesinspire action for pollinator-friendly agriculture and global coordination and conservation efforts.

-When and Where will the Beekeeping and Pollination Forum 2025 Take Place?
+When and Where Will the Beekeeping and Pollination Forum 2025 Take Place?

 Second International forum for action on sustainable beekeeping and pollination 2025 will take place on May 20-22/2025 at Jimma (Ethiopia).